Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Besides increasing Hanzo Hattori's immediate combat power, the clones have two other potentially quite powerful utility in speedruns.
 First is that the clones can be separated to cover a larger range with their attacks.
 It should even be possible to defeat officers from a great distance away with a separated clone, which could save navigation time.

-Second is that with a precise angle, it's possible to do C5 in a way that spawns a clone through a thin barricade like a garrison gate.
-This is likely quite a powerful way to attack enemies through walls, although it should be tested in practice to see just how effective it actually is.
+Second is that with a precise positioning, it's possible to spawn clones through thin walls like garrison gates.
+Using C5 for it requires precise positioning, but it seems quite easy if you activate true musou instead.
+This is likely quite a powerful way to attack enemies through walls, but its exact maximum range and overall effectiveness are still yet to be estimated.
+It's difficult to hit enemies without any visibility at a distance using Hanzo Hattori'c basic moveset which has a limited range and a lot of criss-cross movement.

 Other observations regarding clones: